daudujohn/autoCourseEval/README.md

 2. chrome://flags -> Search for WebGL in the search bar -> Enable / Activate WebGL

 There are much better instructions [here](https://superuser.com/questions/836832/how-can-i-enable-webgl-in-my-browser)

-**Note**: Run autoCourseEval in a virtual environment to prevent dependencies from conflicting.